 2. Working With Tight Spots

 You might have difficulty using thick pliers in tight spots that might not have enough space to fit well.
-When working with a shower drain, the person might have to cut through the ceiling below the shower.
-And there could be a lot of pipes and wires, making it difficult to use the water pliers on the nut that attaches to the pipes and drain.
+When working with a properly installed shower drain, the person might have to cut through the ceiling below the shower floor.
+There could be a lot of pipes and wires, making it difficult to use the water pliers on the nut that attaches to the pipes and drain flange.

-So, if you cannot remove the nut or reach the drainpipe, you might have to pull up the entire shower base to get to the drain.
+So, if you cannot remove the nut or reach the drainpipe, you might have to pull up the entire shower base to get to the drain body.
 That would require a lot of plumbing work, making it time-consuming.

 However, there is a way to prevent this from happening.
-You can permanently attach a lock nut-style drain which can be put in place by jacking screws from the bottom with the help of a screwdriver; you will not need water pliers.
-The screwdriver will quickly enter tight spots and tighten the screws from underneath.
+You can permanently attach a lock nut-style drain, which can be put in place by jacking screws from the bottom with the help of a screwdriver; you will not need water pliers.
+The screwdriver will quickly enter tight spots and tighten the screws from underneath, securing the rubber sealing washer and rubber gasket effectively when you install a shower drain.

 3. Cut Through The Ceiling